 If you have unrelenting shoulder or elbow pain unrelated to a sports injury, you want to return to enjoying your life without having to cope with constant discomfort.

-Here patients receive personal attention combined with state-of-the-art treatment for a wide range of shoulder and elbow abnormalities and for sports-related injuries of the shoulder, elbow, or knee that once would have been career-ending for professional athletes but now can be effectively treated.
-To provide each of our patients with this high level of care, our Center combines orthopaedic surgery, rehabilitative sports medicine, physical and occupational therapy, and clinical and basic science research.
+Here patients receive personal attention combined with highly effective, state-of-the-art treatments for a wide range of shoulder and elbow abnormalities as well as sports-related injuries to the shoulders, elbows, or knees that once would have ended professional athletes' careers.
+To provide each of our patients with unsurpassed care, our Center combines orthopedic surgery, rehabilitative sports medicine, physical and occupational therapy, and clinical and basic science research.

-The physicians at our Center for Shoulder, Elbow and Sports Medicine also work closely with athletic trainers and physical therapists to improve the identification and prevention of sports injuries.
-Among the athletes who also benefit from their expertise are the New York Yankees as well 31 varsity athletic teams of Columbia University, 17 varsity teams fielded by the City College of New York, and several local high school teams.
+Physicians in our Center for Shoulder, Elbow and Sports Medicine also work closely with athletic trainers and physical therapists to improve the identification and prevention of sports injuries.
+Athletes who benefit from our specialists' expertise include the New York Yankees, members of Columbia University's 31 varsity athletic teams, players on 17 varsity teams fielded by the City College of New York, and student athletes on several local high school teams.

-Offering leading edge care and making pioneering contributions to the field of orthopaedics has been a long tradition at our Center—dating back to the 1950s.
-That’s when the original Shoulder Service at our hospital was founded and led by the renowned “father of modern shoulder surgery,” Charles S. Neer, MD, whose many contributions to the specialty dramatically changed the direction of orthopedic surgery.
+The Center has been offering leading edge care and making pioneering contributions to the field of orthopedics since the 1950s when the original Shoulder Service at our hospital was founded and led by Charles S. Neer, MD, the renowned “father of modern shoulder surgery.”
+His many contributions to the specialty dramatically changed the direction of orthopedic surgery.

-Patients also benefit from the close collaboration between the surgical and therapy teams who carefully develop and supervise rehabilitation programs specifically designed for each patient using a variety of modalities including.
+Patients also benefit from a close collaboration between our surgical and therapy teams that, together, carefully develop and supervise rehabilitation programs specifically designed for each patient using a variety of modalities.

-If you would like to learn more about the Center for Shoulder, Elbow and Sports Medicine and our personalized approach to care, or if you would like to make an appointment, please call (212) 305-4565 and speak to a member of our team.
+To make an appointment or learn more about the Center for Shoulder, Elbow and Sports Medicine and our personalized approach to care, please call (212) 305-4565 and speak to a member of our team.